- Extra 1 ~ A Day in the Museum

 She nods.
 “It’s in history books, with all the facts, but some names are not mentioned and the fault for the disaster is pointed at the head of the forces.”
 She sighs again.
 “For most, it’s taboo because they fear they could insult Cyborgs.”

 “Cyborgs are, sadly, associated not only with the army but with the senseless loss of life that happened…”

 “I think, I get it…” I sigh.

-“Anyway, nowadays, most cyborgs work as law-enforcers and the ISP.
+“Anyway, nowadays, most cyborgs work as law-enforcers and the IPS.
 They are not fond of the Gaian army.”

 “Understandable.
-But why is there a need for an army if the ISP is doing such a great job?”
+But why is there a need for an army if the IPS is doing such a great job?”

-Aia sighs, “That’s quite usual… even nowadays.
+“That’s quite usual… even nowadays.
 I mean, that each species has an army, mostly for self-defense.
-Not everyone trusts the ISP, even if they are dedicated to keeping peace between the different species.”
+Not everyone trusts the IPS, even if they are dedicated to keeping peace between the different species.”

 “Impressive, how do they work?”

-She takes a bite from her beef-like meat in front of her.
+She takes a bite of her beef-like meat in front of her.

-“Anyway,” she sighs, “Cyborgs are not seen in this Gaian army.
+“Anyway,” she sighs.
+“Cyborgs are not seen in this Gaian army.
 They, most of them, have detached themselves from the image of being a Killing-Machine.
-Most work, thus, as agents in law-enforcement, as bodyguards and as instructors in the ISP.”
+Most work, thus, as agents in law-enforcement, as bodyguards and as instructors in the IPS.”